Cucumbertree Magnolia

 Magnolia acuminata

-Magnolia — Cucumbertree (Magnolia acuminata) is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 40–60 ft tall and 30–50 ft wide, and needs medium water.
+Cucumbertree Magnolia (Magnolia acuminata) is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 40–60 ft tall and 30–50 ft wide, needs medium water, and prefers full sun to partial shade.
 Cucumber tree flower buds and young leaves are vulnerable to late spring frosts.

 medium water40–60 ft tall and 30–50 ft wideDeer-resistant